 Mature Size: Small to Medium Height: 9” Width up to 24”

-Friends grows into a small mound of rippled gold foliage.
+Friends grow into a small mound of rippled gold foliage.
 The tips of the leaves are slightly twisted.
-The leaves will brighten to a yellow by mid summer.
+The leaves will brighten to yellow by mid-summer.
 It's a fast grower and very pretty.
 Displays lavender to white throats in late summer.
 Looks great in groups, and in the front of a hosta bed.

 Mature Size: Large Height: 24” Width up to 54”

 Guacamole is one fast grower and will fill an area quickly.
 It forms large, dense clumps and thrives in partial shade where the sun can brighten the leaf centers.
 Its avocado green leaves are shiny with a dark green wide margin.
 The leaves are moderately folded.
 Fragrant white blooms appear in early summer making it perfect for planting near walkways, patios, decks or paths.
 Very sun tolerant.
 2002 Hosta of the Year.

 Mature Size: Mini Height: 7” Width up to 15”